learn-co-curriculum/guided-module-two-project-assessment/README.md

 * Then delete your old branch after successfully merging to `master`.
 * Rinse and repeat.

 **Note:** There is no `spec` directory.
 Your goal is to use [Behavior Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) to confirm that your code is doing what it should.
-This means instead of running `rspec` or `learn`, you should frequently be opening up the `rails console` or running your server with `rails server` and confirming that your app works the way you want it to.
+This means instead of running `rspec` or `learn test`, you should frequently be opening up the `rails console` or running your server with `rails server` and confirming that your app works the way you want it to.

 ---